-People with stomach cancer often have infection with H. Pylori (a bacterium), but not everyone who has this infection in their stomach will develop stomach cancer.
-Stomach cancer is more common in East Asia than in Western countries.
+People with stomach cancer often have an infection with H. Pylori (a bacterium), but not everyone who has this infection will develop stomach cancer.
+Stomach cancer is more common in East Asian than Western countries.

 You may be at risk if you:

 - Are older than 50 years

 - Eat a lot of smoked foods, salted fish and meat, and pickled foods – eating fruits and vegetables high in vitamins A and C lowers the risk of stomach cancer

 - Have a family member who had stomach cancer